Metal Detecting Military Artifacts In Sillamae, Estonia

 Honestly, I did not fully enjoy metal detecting at this site or any other sites of the WW2 battlefields in Russia, Ukraine, and Estonia.
 Digging the reminders of the most horrible war in history made me sad.
 It also made me understand better the ugliness of any war, its horror, and its senseless nature that reduces the value of human life to nothing.

 In Russia, many official searching groups, consisted of students and volunteers, conduct the research and recovery of countless soldiers' remains at the sites of the WW2 large battlefields.
-My friend and I visited such a recovery site called "Nevsky Pyatachok" near St. Petersburg a year ago.
-Over 30,000 soldiers died there during the battle of Leningrad in 1942.
+My friend and I visited such a recovery site called "Nevsky Pyatachok" - a Bridgehead on the Neva river, near St. Petersburg.